bradenmacdonald/neolace/docs/explanation/x-002-architecture.md

 Each Action tracks carefully which VNodes it modifies, and then validation of each modified VNode is done before the write transaction is committed.
 Every Action successfully applied to the graph is itself a VNode, written into the graph, with a `MODIFIED` relationship pointing to each VNode it created, modified, or deleted.

 * This provides a complete change history of every VNode and its relationships.
-* This provides fairly strong schema enforcement which Neo4j otherwise does not support (although changes to the validation schema do not apply retroactively, and it relies on actions accurately declaring which VhNodes they have modified).
+* This provides fairly strong schema enforcement which Neo4j otherwise does not support (although changes to the validation schema do not apply retroactively, and it relies on actions accurately declaring which VNodes they have modified).

 Actions can generally be "inverted" to create a new Action that undoes the original action.
 This, in combination with the Action log/history, allows auditing and reverting changes to the graph as needed.